jeffmikels/mattermost_api_dart/doc/MattermostPostsApi.md

 );

-final userId = userId_example; // String | ID of the user
+final String userId = 'userId_example'; // String | ID of the user
-final channelId = channelId_example; // String | The channel ID to get the posts for final limitBefore = 56; // int | Number of posts before the oldest unread posts.
-Maximum is 200 posts if limit is set greater than that. final limitAfter = 56; // int | Number of posts after and including the oldest unread post.
-Maximum is 200 posts if limit is set greater than that. final skipFetchThreads = true; // bool | Whether to skip fetching threads or not final collapsedThreads = true; // bool | Whether the client uses CRT or not final collapsedThreadsExtended = true; // bool | Whether to return the associated users as part of the response or not
+final String channelId = 'channelId_example'; // String | The channel ID to get the posts for final int limitBefore = 56; // int | Number of posts before the oldest unread posts.
+Maximum is 200 posts if limit is set greater than that. final int limitAfter = 56; // int | Number of posts after and including the oldest unread post.
+Maximum is 200 posts if limit is set greater than that. final bool skipFetchThreads = true; // bool | Whether to skip fetching threads or not final bool collapsedThreads = true; // bool | Whether the client uses CRT or not final bool collapsedThreadsExtended = true; // bool | Whether to return the associated users as part of the response or not

 try {
   final result = await client.posts.getPostsAroundLastUnread(userId, channelId, limitBefore, limitAfter, skipFetchThreads, collapsedThreads, collapsedThreadsExtended);